berkOzkanCS/Research-Paper-Implementations/A-star/UAV Path Planning Based on Improved A∗ and DWA Algorithms/README.md

 This paper combines global A* and the Dynamic Window Approach (DWA).
 A desired path is first found using A*.
 Then, using Floyd's algorithm, redundant nodes are removed from the path.
 Finally, DWA is used to turn the path into a one fliable by the UAV according to it's parameters.
 Over all, the proposed method is a useful algorithm.

+In my implementation I used circles as obsicles for easy calculations.
+Additionally, for the sake of simplifying the implementation I forwent a 3d world and terrain map.

 The final result:

 <img src="img/img5.png" alt="alt text" width="800" height="600">